mollie/commercetools/docs/deployment.md

 **Work in progress**

+## NodeJS Runtime
+The recommended runtime version is 14

 ## Environment variables

 Commercetools Mollie integration requires 1 environment variable to start.
 This environment variable name is `CT_MOLLIE_CONFIG` and it must have keys as in a JSON structure.